antoinebrias/llm_evaluation/README.md

    The system simulates interactions with multiple chatbots, fetching random sample data from a database and evaluating them.
 You can define the number of samples and history depth for each bot configuration.

 5. **Simulation**:
    Once the saved traces are populated, the system simulates a live environment by fetching new data, evaluating performance metrics, and visualizing the results.
+These traces have the name 'live' in Langfuse.

 6. **Traces analysis**:
     The Langfuse interface provides tools for exploring and analyzing individual traces, allowing you to drill down into specific interactions.
 This includes details on response times, metrics scored, and other performance indicators for comprehensive trace analysis.